SXZZ5/rgUI/notes/context_menu.md

 - item onClick pe Executor ko call karlo aur item ki index de do bas.

 #### WHAT DOES NOT WORK
-- Some files types have assosciations with weird encoded names instead of simple ProgIds Go knows what they are supposed to launch.
+- Some files types have assosciations with weird encoded names instead of simple ProgIds God knows what they are supposed to launch.
 - Some applications register themselves with some customised protocols instead of giving providing a progID and default command.
 Such methods of opening a file via customised protocols does not work.